 The protocol adapts to each patient, generally following these stages:

 Each step is explained with time and without pressure.
-Decisions on the number of embryos to transfer, cryopreservation, IVF with serologies or with medications included, and even two-attempt packages, are built with you based on clinical diagnosis, age and reproductive goals.
+Decisions on the number of embryos to transfer, cryopreservation, IVF with serologies or all-inclusive packages, and even two-attempt packages, are built with you based on clinical diagnosis, age and reproductive goals.

-Within the IVF route, some patients require specific variants or packages depending on prior studies, medication scheme and cycle planning.
+Within the IVF route, some patients require specific options or packages depending on prior studies, case complexity and cycle planning.

 IVF including the prior serologic studies needed to ensure optimal conditions at every stage of the treatment.